GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 after checking for proper operation.

-This batch file first configures the build, compiles the libraries (both Release and Debug as selected), but in separate local pre-installation directories.
+This batch file first configures the build, compiles the libraries (both Release and Debug as selected), but in separate local pre-installation work directories.
 The CMake methods are only configured to do this as separate file groupings.
 Then the batch file copies the separate installations into a singe coherent directory with just one include subdirectory, just one